MTG/mtg-jamendo-dataset/README.md

 - `autotagging.tsv` = `raw_30sec_cleantags_50artists.tsv` - base file for autotagging (after all postprocessing)

 Subsets
-- `autotagging_top50tags.tsv` - only top 50 tags according to tag frequency in terms of tracks
+- `autotagging_top50tags.tsv` (54380) - only top 50 tags according to tag frequency in terms of tracks
+- `autotagging_moodtheme.tsv`(18486)- only tracks with mood/theme tags, and only those tags

 Splits

-- `splits` folder contains training/validation/testing sets for `autotagging.tsv`
+- `splits` folder contains training/validation/testing sets for `autotagging.tsv` and subsets

+<small>Note: by removing artist effect and ensuring that splits work for all subsets, number of tags and tracks have
+been discarded</small>

 ### Statistics in `stats`